ecadlabs/taquito/docs/maps_bigmaps.md

 ```
 ## Contract having a map in storage where its key has nested pairs

-The contract schema in this example has a key with 8 nested pairs and a value of `int`.
+The contract schema in this example has a key with 8 nested pairs and a value of int.
 Here is the Michelson code of the storage :

 ```
 {